 - Examine placental and fetal anatomy

 Fetal gender determination is possible on ultrasound.
-However, the College of Physicians and Surgeons of British Columbia mandates that ultrasound not be conducted for the purpose of gender determination. ; As well, the sex of the baby is more accurately determined in the second trimester.
+However, the College of Physicians and Surgeons of British Columbia mandates that ultrasound not be conducted for the purpose of gender determination.
+As well, the sex of the baby is more accurately determined during the second trimester ultrasound or via NIPT – See pacificfertility.ca/prenatal-genetic-screening

 Your health care provider in pregnancy will be sent the reports of FTS immediately after their completion.
 When you meet with our genetic counselor, she will organize the necessary invasive testing, if that is what you decide on.
 We coordinate this testing with BC Women’s Hospital, and your primary care provider.